Acupuncture may help with:

-Most women will try to endure pain during pregnancy.
-However, it can be severely disruptive, making it difficult to perform everyday tasks or get enough sleep, which in turn can create potential difficulties in birth.
+Most women will “put up with” bodily pains during pregnancy.
+This can make it difficult to perform everyday tasks or get enough sleep, which in turn can create potential difficulties in birth.

 Pregnancy brings significant changes in centre of balance, increase in fluid production as well as the increase of relaxin circulating throughout the body.
-It is easy for women to find themselves in pain.
+Because of this it is easy for women to find themselves in pain.
 In clinic, we frequently see:

 - Back pain, neck pain and shoulder pain

-f you’d like to try Acupuncture for your labour induction.
-Contact us on 9486 5966 or click here to book online.
+Would you like to try Acupuncture for your best possible pregnancy & birth?
+Simply contact us on 9486 5966 or click here to book online.

 Article written by: